Skip to Main Content

 Freddie Mac’s CHOICERenovation loan is also a conventional loan based on the property’s post-improvement value.

 You can use this loan to pay for cosmetic or structural renovations to an existing home, but not to tear down and rebuild a home.
-You can also use it to renovate or build an accessory unit.
+You can also use it to renovate or build an accessory dwelling unit.

 Like Fannie Mae’s offering, you can also finance six months of mortgage payments if necessary, and renovations can cost as much as 75% of the home’s post-renovation value.